-If you have a front-loader, using the wrong soaps can prevent the washer from rinsing your clothing and the drum clean, allowing a layer of soap scum to build up and become a breeding ground for bacteria.
+According to Consumer Reports, if you have a front-loader, using the wrong soaps can prevent the washer from rinsing your clothing and the drum clean, allowing a layer of soap scum to build up and become a breeding ground for bacteria.
 This buildup can also get under the door gasket and cause smells.

 For regular machines, strong smells could be a sign of poor drainage or something blocking the drainage tubes.
 If you fix the drain, that should take care of most of the smell, but you may need to rinse your washing machine out to knock out the smell completely.

-Use these hacks to get rid of the smell and make sure it never comes back again.
+If you've checked that your soap is appropriate for a front-loader, it’s time to clean out the drum.
+Use this hack for high-efficiency, front-loading washers to get rid of the smell and make sure it never comes back again.

-- Run an empty cycle on high heat and repeat until the odor is gone.
+Step 4: Run an empty cycle on high heat and repeat until the odor is gone.

-- Scrub any stubborn spots with a household sponge to get a sparkling machine.
+Step 5: Scrub any stubborn spots with a household sponge to get a sparkling machine.

-- Every few cycles, wipe down the gasket to discourage mold and bacteria growth.
+Step 9: Every few cycles, wipe down the gasket to discourage mold and bacteria growth.

 Top-loading machines can also get smelly if you aren’t careful.
 The best thing to do is to keep the top open to allow it to dry completely between cycles and check the drainage to ensure nothing is blocking it.

-- Begin your cycle running at the hottest temperature with no clothing.
+Step 1: Begin your cycle running at the hottest temperature with no clothing.

-- Add in the vinegar and run the cycle completely
+Step 3: Add in 4 cups of white vinegar and run the cycle completely.

-- Scrub down any remaining stains with equal parts white vinegar and water once the cycle is complete.
+Step 4: Scrub down any remaining stains with equal parts white vinegar and water once the cycle is complete.

 You can also help cut down on odors with the way you wash your clothing.
 Here are some tips for ensuring your clothes don’t make smells worse.